-We determined materiality for the Company to be USD 7,366,762 (31 December 2021: USD 36,773,902), which is 2% (31 December 2021: 2%) of Equity (31 December 2021: Total Equity).
+We determined materiality for the Company to be USD 18,977,872 (31 December 2022: USD 7,366,762), which is 2% (31 December 2022: 2%) of Equity (31 December 2022: Total Equity).
 We believe that Equity is the most appropriate basis as the Shareholders of the Company are the key users of the financial statements, whose expectation will be to assess the profitability of the entity.

-During the course of our audit, we reassessed initial materiality and did not change the basis or percentages used.
+During the course of our audit, we reassessed initial materiality and updated our materiality using the final audited balances.